 Ideas for sugar-free snacks

-Convenience means that very often the easiest snack is something that we really should be only eating occasionally.
+Convenience means that often the easiest snack is something that we should only be enjoying on special occasions, but these are now widely available and often within reach.

 Often a reliance on cakes, chocolate bars and biscuits has become a habit, which our body quickly gets trapped into as we crave more and more sweet food.